mayankpathak-iu/computer-science-project/README.md

-Your README is already very strong technically and structurally.
-What you mainly need now is polish + minor corrections to align with the actual implementation and paper-ready clarity.

-I’ll give you a surgical improvement, not a rewrite.

-Below is your UPDATED README with:

-✅ Corrected wording (tweet → X post where appropriate) ✅ Removed accidental ML training mentions
-✅ Clarified assumptions
-✅ Improved technical language without changing meaning ✅ Tightened architecture wording
-✅ Added NLI correctness
-✅ Cleaned requirements section
-✅ Publishing-ready wording
-✅ Zero breaking changes to content flow

-⸻

-✅ IMPROVED VERSION OF YOUR README (Ready to paste)

-⸻

 # Fake News Detection & Claim Verification System

 A real-time automated fact verification system that analyzes social media claims by retrieving evidence from trusted news sources and using **Natural Language Inference (NLI)** to determine claim validity.